Degree Description

 Program Requirements

 The Psy.D.
 Program is designed to be completed in four years.
-Full-time students will take three years of coursework, during which they will complete in succession a one-year clerkship, two years of practicum training, and a year-long predoctoral internship.
+Full-time students will take three years of coursework, during which they will complete in succession a two-quarter clerkship, two years of practicum training, and a year-long predoctoral internship.
 In addition to coursework and clinical training requirements, students are required to pass all competency assignments, including the Comprehensive Exam and Dissertation.
 Five year and neuropsychology curricula (each of which requires an additional year of practicum training) are also offered.

 Clerkship

 Students benefit from early exposure to clinical and professional roles.
-Students participate in an observational learning field training experience called Clerkship beginning in the Winter quarter of their first year, after successfully completing Professional Development (PSYCG 1581) in Fall quarter of the first year.
+Students participate in an observational learning field experience called Clerkship beginning in the Winter quarter of their first year, after successfully completing Professional Development (PSYCG 1581) in Fall quarter of the first year.
 Clerkship students shadow, interact, assist and collaborate with health and mental health professionals in a clinical setting during their first year in the program.
 This introduction to clinical practice provides opportunities to observe the delivery of healthcare services with clients in a variety of mental health settings.

 Practicum

-populations.
+Practicum is a 16-20 hour/week clinical training experience in which second and third year students are placed at a Program-approved field placement site.
+Students learn to deliver psychological services under the supervision of a licensed psychologist in a variety of settings with diverse clinical populations.
 Each 12-month field experience is coupled with an on-campus seminar course to process and reflect on clinical training experiences, and to integrate science and theory with their applied experiences.

 Comprehensive Examination